-Uganda hosts over 1.28 million refugees and asylum seekers, the majority from South Sudan (825,500) and DRC (346,500), but also from Burundi and Somalia.
+Uganda hosts over 1.2 million refugees and asylum seekers, the majority from South Sudan and DRC, but also from Burundi and Somalia.
 They are living in 30 formal settlements, primarily in Northern and Western regions.
-South Sudanese and Congolese continue to arrive in low numbers.
-The average arrival rate in 2019 stands at 16,000 refugees.
 After major influx waves in 2014 and 2016 related to the conflict in South Sudan, the continuous arrivals have strained Uganda's limited public services and local resources including land, firewood, and water, creating tension between refugees and host communities.?

-The risk of measles, malaria, and cholera outbreaks is very high due to insufficient WASH facilities in reception centres and refugee settlements as well as in host communities.?
+The risk of measles, malaria, and cholera outbreaks is very high due to insufficient WASH facilities in reception centres and refugee settlements as well as in flood-affected communities.?

-INFORM measures Uganda's risk of humanitarian crisis and disaster to be high, at 6.3/10.
-Lack of coping capacity is of concern, at 6.9/10.?
+INFORM measures Uganda's risk of humanitarian crisis and disaster to be high, at 6.4/10.?

 Information Gaps and Needs